 Promote the inclusion of people with a learning disability in mainstream sport.

 SOEH will continue to work in partnership with a number of agencies to create and sustain opportunities for people with a learning and or physical disability to become involved and stay involved in sport and physical activity through the continued development of SOEH training sessions and regular competitions.
-We also aspire to teach our athletes to enjoy winning and be gracious in loosing and join the healthy, competitive but inclusive atmosphere we try to create.
+We also aspire to teach our athletes to enjoy winning and be gracious in losing and join the healthy, competitive but inclusive atmosphere we try to create.
 Immediate aspirations for club development are to explore potential basketball, cycling and canoeing clubs that could be established over the next year.

 PALMS (Positive behaviour, Autism, Learning disability and Mental health Service) works